ClydeDz/horoscope-npm/README.md

 ## @clydedsouza/horoscope

-A library for Zodiac signs.
-Get details on each Zodiac sign, pass a date and know which Zodiac sign it falls in or get a list of all Zodiac signs.
+An npm library for zodiac signs.
+Get details on each zodiac sign, pass a date and know which zodiac sign it falls in or get a list of all zodiac signs.
+Now includes Chinese zodiac signs and elements!

 ## How to use